-We are collating staff experience stories that can be shared across our organisation and externally with the RUOK? team storyboard submitted as the SAS contribution for the Health & Social Care Staff Experience Report 2019.
+Staff experience stories are being collated that can be shared both across our organisation and externally.
+The RUOK? team storyboard will feature in the Health & Social Care Staff Experience Report 2019 as the Scottish Ambulance Service contribution and the team have also been asked to produce a video of their work and the impact it has had.